A Walk in the Woods (film): Production

 The project dates back to at least 2005, when Robert Redford first announced his plans to make the film.
 At various points directors such as Chris Columbus, Barry Levinson and Larry Charles were involved.
 However, Ken Kwapis ended up directing the picture.

-Redford initially wanted Paul Newman to costar in the film with him, to the point where Redford temporarily abandoned the project after Newman's death, feeling no other actor was suitable for the role.
+Redford initially wanted Paul Newman to costar in the film with him, to the point that Redford temporarily abandoned the project after Newman's death, feeling no other actor was suitable for the role.
 However, while directing The Company You Keep, Redford was so impressed by the performance of Nick Nolte that he was eventually cast in the role.